 Windows 10 automatically installs its personal assistant app offering, Cortana.
 This personal assistant app supports natural language search.
 It also features a nice reminder tool that prompts the user to select attributes that Cortana uses to categorize the reminder entries.
 The Cortana personal assistant app can also track packages and flight itineraries that it is aware of.
 And, like its rival virtual assistant apps, Cortana can set alarms, fetch weather, get directions and look up facts upon request.

 Cortana is also available in the Google Play and Apple iTunes store.
 The core offerings are not as mature as either Siri or Google Now, making it infeasible to recommend it over those two rivals at this point.
 It does show a lot of promise and perhaps after a few more updates, it may be a challenge to their personal assistant app’s.

 Sherpa Next is a feature packed, leader of the pack in terms of functionality.
 It supports the standard weather, sports, appointments and reminders core offerings.

 Its natural language support sets it apart from its competitors.
-This PAA responds to voice requests in a manner that is nearly human.
+This personal assistant app responds to voice requests in a manner that is nearly human.
 A request to “take me to my next meeting” results in a friendly voice response “I will take you to the next meeting in your agenda.
 Make sure that it is correct.”
 The appointment is displayed for the user’s confirmation.

-Sherpa’s proactive “prediction” support based upon its machine learning algorithms are probably the most sophisticated of any PAA on the market right now.
+Sherpa’s proactive “prediction” support based upon its machine learning algorithms are probably the most sophisticated of any personal assistant app on the market right now.
 Learning by studying your habits, Sherpa Next is even able to make intelligent social network suggestions.
 It’s also available for download in the Android and Apple stores.